NotLemon/AniList-Manual/submission-form/external-links.md

 # External Links

-Fill in any related links to official sites, official social media and _**legal**_ reading or streaming sites.
+Fill in any related links to official sites, official social media, and _**legal**_ reading or streaming sites.
 The buttons shown on the entry page are formatted depending on the link.

 ![External links page for the &apos;Ao Buta&apos; anime](../.gitbook/assets/external_links_anime.png)